Informo/slides-lightning-talks/slides-short.md

 ## Solutions

-- __VPN__: detectable, privacy invasive, either paid or hard to set-up
+- __VPN__: detectable, either paid or hard to set-up, privacy invasive
 - __Tor__: detectable
 - __Mirror__: depends on foreign entities, can be blocked